0kwame/lab-05-foundational-joseph-akayesi/README.md

 - **unittest**: Used to implement and run automated tests
 - **TDD workflow**: Red–Green–Refactor cycle used to guide feature development
+- **unittest.mock** – Mocking library used to simulate objects and verify interactions.

 ## What I Learned